klovych/distrofusion/README.md

 sudo ./distrofusion.py run
 ```

-Now you’re in!
+Now you are in!
 Try these:

 ```bash
 /bin/bash --version  # Check Arch’s bash